lucidobservor/floramancer-modpack/README.md

       progression though, so don't sweat it if you don't find any.

 - **Infinite Lava** - Lava in the Nether is infinite below y = 32 (The level of the lava lakes).
 This allows for the full automation of the thermalilly, something which isn't possible in pure Botania.
-If that's too easy for you, you can also employ some trickery with the Flame Resistant Saddle from Horse Tweaks.

 - **Garden of Glass Compatibility** - There are no recipe changes that should interfere with progression in a Garden of Glass world.